 When you set Login types to either of the options above, several things (as outlined below) will happen to ensure that your team can be accessed by only the users you’ve provisioned with your identity provider.
 To facilitate this you’ll need to enter your company email domain in the form of

 In the points below, “affected team members” refers to all non-Owner team members when selecting enforcement with Owner fallback, and to all team members when selecting strict enforcement.

 - Affected team members with email addresses outside of the company email domain will be removed from this team.
 Before saving this setting you may want to check the email addresses in your team member list and ask team members to ensure their email address is on the company email domain.

-- Remaining affected team members who logged in with email, GitHub, GitLab, or Bitbucket will be denied access to the team until they sign out and then log back in via SSO.
+- Remaining affected team members who logged in with email, GitHub, GitLab, or Bitbucket will be denied access to the team until they sign out and then log back in using SSO.
 You may want to let your team members know to expect this, especially if they are a member of other teams where all login types are allowed.

-- API calls using access tokens generated by affected team members will be denied access.
+- API calls using access tokens generated by affected team members will be denied access by default.
 This applies to both personal access tokens and tokens from authorized applications.
-If you need to use access tokens, you can select enforcement with Owner fallback and ensure that any API calls to your team are using access tokens generated by Owners.
+You may want to let your team members know to expect this, especially if they generated tokens in the past.
+If your team needs to use access tokens, there are a couple options:

 Did you find this doc useful?